The Lions Roar, a powerful symbol in both Hindu and Buddhist culture.

 In these blog posts I hope to cover the historic background of the arts we teach.
 As the indo-Tibetan art of SiJiHao (Lions Roar!) forms the backbone of our schools syllabus and has a lengthy, fascinating and rich history, I feel this is the best place to start.
-It should be noted I lent heavily on my teacher, Sifu Richards, research for this article (for much more in-depth information at www.lionsroar.name) any credit goes to him, the mistakes are all my own.
+It should be noted that I lent heavily on my teacher Sifu Richards' research for this article so any credit goes to him, and the mistakes are all my own.

 The roots of Lions Roar Martial Art